Illegal immigrant detainees will be housed on Texas military bases, officials say

 TRUMP SIGNS EXECUTIVE ORDER TO STOP FAMILY SEPARATIONS AT BORDER

-Defense Secretary James Mattis said on Sunday that two bases had been selected, but he would not identify them.
+Mattis said on Sunday that two bases had been selected, but he would not identify them.

 Under the arrangement, the Defense Department would provide the land, but the operations would be run by other agencies.